MysteryPancake/Houdini-VBD/README.md

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.

-Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD) and some bits from [AVBD](https://graphics.cs.utah.edu/research/projects/avbd/).
+I stole everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), some bits from [AVBD](https://github.com/savant117/avbd-demo2d), [Gaia](https://github.com/AnkaChan/Gaia) and some ideas from the papers.

+Thanks to Anka He Chen and Chris Giles for making these open source with permissive licenses!

 | [Download the HIP file!](../../releases/latest) |
 | --- |